gettakaro/Takaro-7D2D/IMPLEMENTATION_STATUS.md

 2. **Medium-term**: Optimize and refactor for production readiness
 3. **Future**: Consider implementing listEntities and listLocations if needed

-**Current Status**: 🎉 **100% Specification Compliance** - All 15 core functions implemented with strict adherence to Takaro specification!
+**Current Status**: 🎉 **100% Specification Compliance** - All 15 core functions and 6 game events implemented with strict adherence to Takaro specification!